belkevich/stream-task/README.md

 #### 1. `NSURLSession` doesn't release delegate after `NSURLSessionStreamTask` created on macOS

-After `streamTaskWithHostName:port:` call `invalidateAndCancel` stop working. `URLSession:didBecomeInvalidWithError:` will not be called.
+After `streamTaskWithHostName:port:` call `invalidateAndCancel` does nothing. `URLSession:didBecomeInvalidWithError:` will not be called.
 And delegate will not be released.

 Start iOS app and run steps from 1 to 6.
 You will see the log:
 ```